-The evaluation team will classify proposals into one of the following categories:
+The evaluation team will classify the technical proposals into one of the following categories:

-Category I: Proposal is well conceived, scientifically and technically sound, pertinent to the program goals and objectives, and offered by a responsible contractor with the competent scientific and technical staff and supporting resources needed to ensure satisfactory program results.
-Proposals in Category I are recommended for acceptance (subject to availability of funds) and normally are displaced only by other Category I proposals.
+Category I: The Offeror is determined acceptable under all subfactors and therefore is acceptable under Factor 1 - Technical Acceptability.
+The proposal is well conceived, scientifically and technically sound, pertinent to the program goals and objectives, and offered by a responsible contractor with the competent scientific and technical staff and supporting resources needed to ensure satisfactory program results.
+The proposals in Category I are recommended for acceptance (subject to availability of funds) and normally are displaced only by other Category I proposals.

-Category II: Proposal is scientifically or technically sound, requiring further development and is recommended for acceptance, but at a lower priority than Category I.
+Category II: The Offeror is determined acceptable under all subfactors and therefore is acceptable under Factor 1 - Technical Acceptability.
+Proposal is scientifically or technically sound, requiring further development and is recommended for acceptance, but at a lower priority than Category I.

-Category III: Proposal is not technically sound or does not meet agency needs.
+Category III: The Offeror is determined unacceptable under one or more subfactors and therefore is determined unacceptable under Factor 1 - Technical Acceptability.
+Proposal is not technically sound or does not meet agency needs.